WHO DID SONA SUE?

-SONA brought suit against the United States Department of Justice and two of its officials, sued in their official capacity: the Attorney General, Loretta E. Lynch, and the Acting Assistant Attorney General for the Department of Justice Antitrust Division, Renata B. Hesse.
+In September 2016 SONA brought suit against the United States Department of Justice and two of its officials, sued in their official capacity: then Attorney General, Loretta E. Lynch, and then Acting Assistant Attorney General for the Department of Justice Antitrust Division, Renata B. Hesse.

-What are the causes of action SONA is suing on?
+What were the causes of action SONA was suing on?

 SONA sued under two causes of action:

 1. SONA sued for a violation of their members' Fifth Amendment right not to be deprived of their property without due process of law.
 The "100% licensing mandate" diminishes and encumbers the copyright interests and private contractual rights of songwriters and composers.
 This property was taken by a method that violates SONA members' procedural and substantive due process rights and is taking their property without compensation from the government or a third-party.

 2. SONA sued for a violation of administrative law, specifically the Administrative Procedure Act (APA).
 Among other requirements, the APA precludes federal agencies from making rules or policies that are adopted without appropriate procedural safeguards, or are arbitrary, capricious, an abuse of discretion, otherwise unlawful, or unsupported by facts and the public record.
 The APA also prohibits federal agencies from exceeding their respective authority.

 The lawsuit was filed in the United States District Court for the District of Columbia (D.D.C.), which is a federal district court located in Washington, DC.

 How was what SONA is doing different from what ASCAP and BMI did?